le0pard/json_mend/README.md

 # Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
-You can also run `bin/console` for an interactive prompt that will allow you to experiment.
+You can also run `bin/console` for an interactive prompt that will allow you to experiment

 To install this gem onto your local machine, run `bundle exec rake install`.
-To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`.
+To release a new version, update the version number in `version.rb`, and then run `bundle exec rake release`

 # License

-The gem is available as open source under the terms of the MIT License.
+The gem is available as open source under the terms of the MIT License